aayushpandey8000/aayushpandey8000/README.md

 - 👨‍💻 All of my projects are available at [https://aayu-portfolio.netlify.app/](https://aayu-portfolio.netlify.app/)

-- 💬 Ask me about **OpenAI, Langchain,Web Development, Large Language Models, Data Analytics**
+- 💬 Ask me about **OpenAI, Langchain, Web Development, Large Language Models, Data Analytics**

 - 📫 How to reach me **aayushpandey8000@gmail.com**